Villar’s record-setting HR carries Orioles past Dodgers 7-3

 SHOUT OUT

 Roberts is in the midst of his fourth straight 90-win season with Los Angeles.
-Baltimore manager Brandon Hyde is striving to win 50 games in his first year with the rebuilding Orioles.
+Hyde is striving to win 50 games in his first year with the rebuilding Orioles.

 Hyde, who won a World Series ring as a coach with the Chicago Cubs, can appreciate what it takes to be a constant winner.